-Kalanchoe blossfeldiana is also known as Flaming Katie because of its beautiful, bright orange, long-lasting flowers.
+Kalanchoe blossfeldiana is grown as a holiday cacti.
+It is also known as Flaming Katie because of its beautiful, bright orange, long-lasting flowers.

 This plant does well in a low-light indoor setting after the flowers have bloomed.

-After blooming, you should cut back the flowers and move them into a bright light setting or ideally move into a permanent outdoor setting.
+After blooming, you should cut back the flowers of Flaming Katy and move them into a bright light setting or ideally move into a permanent outdoor setting.

 Zamioculcas Zamiifolia (Zanzibar Gem)

 Zamioculcas Zamiifolia is also known as Zanzibar Gem or simply as ZZ Plant.

 This plant is a rhizomatous perennial capable of doing quite well in low-light situations; however, you must remember NOT to water it frequently because these succulents store their water in the rhizomes.